Vanherwegentim/CompSciMaster/1-Sem/Machine-Learning/Machine Learning Exercises Assistance.md

 - **Clustering** is unsupervised learning because we aren't trying to make predictions about new data but just putting similar data in groups.

+### Loss functions

+Consider learning a function $f$ from the data.
+We make $f$ fit the training data, in the hope that it will "fit" the whole population but what do we mean by "fit".
+We express this using **loss** and **risk**.

+The loss function $l$ expresses the quality of a prediction: the higher the loss, the worst the prediction.
+In practice we optimize the fit on a training set T, not on the population so minimizing the loss during training may cause overfitting.
+That's why we use a variant that guards against overfitting, we call this **regularization**.